cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/API/content/post/publish-post.md

 Getting Signing Key Signature

-After exporting the public key, you need to use this public key to compose a sign message which consists of two parts: `acknowledgment` and `publicKey`, in the `acknowledgment`, you can change the singing message entity which is _CyberConnect_ by default.
+After exporting the public key, you need to use this public key to compose a sign message which consists of two parts: `acknowledgment` and `publicKey`, in the `acknowledgment`, you can change the signing message entity which is _CyberConnect_ by default.

 ```ts
 const publicKey = await getPublicKey(this.address);